 – Split Log Mantel

-The Pragmatic Style is a simple mantel to display family heirlooms.
+The Pragmatic Style is a simple, straightforward mantel to display family heirlooms.
+View the photo at the top of the page for an excellent example of a well-placed pragmatic mantel.
 For those who want a simple, straightforward design, the decision process will include the following questions:

 1) What width is needed to place items upon the mantel?

 3) What are the height and width criteria regarding fire safety?

 For the pragmatic type, a mantel is just simply a mantel.
 They will think about embellishments only if it will serve a practical purpose, such as rounding or easing sharp edges, Corbels will be considered only if they are needed for support and the style question is simplified to “What dimensions will feel right for the fireplace and the room?”

 Two defining factors of the Western Lodge style are: The size of the mantel and the simplicity of construction.
 If metal is used, it will be simple, rough and potentially rusted.

 A horseshoe or two may be mounted on the face of the mantel for flair.
 Sometimes a western theme will be cut into the fire grate doors, such as a howling wolf or the silhouette of a forest and mountain.
 The fireplace itself is usually laid in stone, as a brick or small stone fireplace simply would not fit the Lodge style.
 All of this reinforces the need for holistic design and how we must balance it with the big picture.

 Split Log Mantel